 Stone Town is, in my opinion, one of the most fascinating places in the world, a true melting pot of cultures.
 With winding alleyways, unusual buildings and a tons of things to do.
 Spend time getting lost, taking a tour with my pal Farid, watching the local boys doing acrobatics on the beach and eating delicious foods (like a Zanzibar Pizza above) at Forodhani Gardens, or take a day trip to Prison Island or on the famous, Safari Blue boat.

-On Zanzibar’s east coast you’ll find Paje, famous for windsurfing and white sandy beaches.
+Paje, famous for windsurfing and white sandy beaches.
 There’s plenty of good nightlife to be had too.
 From here, you’re in a good place to get to The Rock, a restaurant on a rock in the Indian Ocean, as well as Jambiani, another beautiful village and beach.

-If you have time, I would definitely try and squeeze in Nungwi or Kendwa, two of Zanzibar’s loveliest beaches, up in the far north of Zanzibar.
+If you have time, I would definitely try and squeeze in Nungwi or Kendwa.
+These are two of Zanzibar’s loveliest beaches, up in the far north of Zanzibar.
 Whichever you go to, you will have a great time and the party tends to move around, with various bars holding the main party on different nights of the week.
 Saturdays at Kendwa Rocks are legendary.

 Whilst you’re there, try the delicious fresh seafood and if you like being on the water, you can go snorkelling or diving around the Mnemba Atoll or take a sunset cruise on a traditional dhow.